 When you outsource a part of your business, you will lose some control over how that function is being observed and performed.

-Another disadvantage of outsourcing your eCommerce business is the danger of trusting another company to deal with your business’s vital functions and routines.
+Another disadvantage of outsourcing your e-commerce business is the danger of trusting another company to deal with your business’s vital functions and routines.
 If they fail or go bankrupt, it can place your own company in a difficult position.
-That is the reason it is so critical to work with a reliable outsource.
+That is the reason it is so critical to work with reliable outsourcing.

 When you outsource business processes, you are confiding in another company with your touchy data.
 Ensure the company you pick has a decent standing and first-class security.